A Recruiter Messaged You on LinkedIn – Now What?

 When you receive a LinkedIn message regarding an open position, you may wonder how this person found you.
 Many people don’t know that recruiters have a special version of LinkedIn that they use to find candidates for positions they are looking to fill.
 Recruiters will search specific keywords, job titles, and locations to find candidates that fit the necessary criteria for their open position.
 To ensure you are appearing on recruiter’s searches, be sure that your LinkedIn profile is up to date and has keywords that are relevant to your field.

-Why the Recruiter Contacted You
+Why the Recruiter Messaged You on LinkedIn

-The person contacting you is either an in-house recruiter who works for the company, or a recruiter from a search firm that has been contracted by the company to find candidates on their behalf.
+The person contacting you is either an in-house recruiter who works for the company or a recruiter from a search firm that has been contracted by the company to find candidates on their behalf.
 The recruiter’s goal is to find great candidates, screen them, and send a qualified selection to the hiring manager or client.

 The initial message is a way to present their open position as an attractive opportunity and solicit your interest.
-From there, the recruiter is hoping to have a phone conversation with you to see if your career goals are in line with the position, and that you are a good fit in terms of personality, skills and other qualifications.
+From there, the recruiter is hoping to have a phone conversation with you to see if your career goals are in line with the position, and that you are a good fit in terms of personality, skills, and other qualifications.
 The recruiter’s ultimate objective is for the client to hire you, or another one of the candidates they have submitted.

 How to Respond if You are Interested in the Job

 If you are interested in the job, respond as soon as possible.
 That way, the recruiter can give you more information about the position and get the process started with a phone screening.
 If the recruiter thinks that you are a strong candidate and you decide to move forward in the hiring process, the recruiter will submit your resume and information to the employer.

 How to Respond if You are Not Interested in the Job